-Tombolos may connect and disconnect the island or detached breakwater (i.e. become a salient) depending on wave conditions., e.g. storm waves may change a tombolo into a salient, not only due to waves turning around the breakwater’s roundheads, but also due to waves overtopping the breakwater and/or wave energy passing through the porous breakwater.
-This is particularly true for umbilical tombolos with small b/L < 0.05 where the demarcation line between tombolos and salients may range between 0.65 and 1.5.
+Isthmuses may connect and disconnect the island or detached breakwater (i.e. become a salient) depending on wave conditions., e.g. storm waves may change an isthmus into a salient, not only due to waves turning around the breakwater’s roundheads, but also due to waves overtopping the breakwater and/or wave energy passing through the porous breakwater.
+This is particularly true for umbilical isthmuses with small b/L < 0.05 where the demarcation line between isthmuses and salients may range between 0.65 and 1.5.

 As mentioned above, salients are found for L/D smaller than 0.65, and we may have a look at the relationship between the dimensionless parameters L/D and d/D:

-Strictly speaking, a tombolo is formed when d/D = 1 and L/D > 0.65, that is in the upper right of the figure above.
+Strictly speaking, isthmuses are formed when d/D = 1 and L/D > 0.65, that is in the upper right of the figure above.
 We can distinguish “weak” salients with small d/D, and “developed” salients with larger d/D. The tags show the values of d/b and a trend is visible as shown by the oblique lines.

 Effects of wave climate

-The above-mentioned tombolo-shape changes due to periodical storms make any assessment of a Google Earth picture somewhat tricky because we do not know if it was taken just before or just after a storm.
-However, Google Earth usually provides at least half a dozen pictures taken at different times over the past 20 years and we are able to estimate some movements of tombolos and salients.
+The isthmus shape-changes due to periodical storms make any assessment of a Google Earth picture somewhat tricky because we do not know if it was taken just before or just after a storm.
+However, Google Earth usually provides at least half a dozen pictures taken at different times over the past 20 years and we are able to estimate some movements of isthmuses and salients.

 Altafulla is located around 10 km NE of Tarragona (Spain) and features a beautiful salient with L/D = 0.44 and b/L = 1.05, sheltered by a 105 m detached breakwater.
 It seems that during the winter 2016-2017 the tip of the salient moved ca. 40 m from SW to NE, showing that the waves came mainly from SE in September 2016 and from SW in March 2017.

-A first step to find out how the wave climate interacts with the tombolo- and salient shapes, would be to measure the “Dean number” for each site [De = H0/T/Vf with H0: offshore wave height (m), T: wave period (s), Vf: fall velocity of sediment in water (m/s)].
-This parameter is dimensionless and includes the effect of both waves and coastal sediment.
-As we do not have the value of the Dean number for each tombolo site, we used a more regional approach, comparing shapes of tombolos and salients located in various parts of the Mediterranean area (eastern Spain, southern France, western Italy, south Aegean, Levant, North Africa) and on the Pacific Ocean between Vancouver and Cape Horn.
+A first step to find out how the wave climate interacts with the isthmus- and salient shapes, would be to measure the “Dean number” for each site [De = H0/Vf /T, with H0: offshore wave height (m), T: wave period (s), Vf: fall velocity of sediment in water (m/s)] or possibly even better, the “Dalrymple number” [Da = gH02 /Vf3/T].
+These parameters are dimensionless and include the effect of both waves and coastal sediment.
+As we do not have their values for each site, we used a more regional approach, comparing shapes of isthmuses and salients located in various parts of the Mediterranean area (eastern Spain, southern France, western Italy, south Aegean, Levant, North Africa) and on the Pacific Ocean between Vancouver and Cape Horn.

-The figure above does not show any groups of tombolo-shapes (in terms of L/D versus b/L) for the selected areas, and we have to conclude that local wave climate differences (if any) seem to have no effect.
+The figure above does not show any groups of isthmus-shapes (in terms of L/D versus b/L) for the selected areas, and we have to conclude that local wave climate differences seem to have no effect.

 Moreover, Sunamura’s model-test results (their fig. 3 & 4) can be re-interpreted as showing no influence at all of their “K” parameter including wave effects.